bvavra/MIDI_Accordion/midi-playback.md

 ## Solution #1

-In theory, for solution #1 all you should need is to follow the [MIDI tutorial on the Arduino website](https://www.arduino.cc/en/Tutorial/Midi)  and you should be done - when you plug in the MIDI cable from the arduino’s MIDI connector to the PC the PC should automatically recognize it as a MIDI port and receive MIDI data.
-This didn’t work for me and I’m not sure why - if I run into latency problems with my current setup I’ll revisit this.
+In theory, for solution #1 all you should need is to follow the [MIDI tutorial on the Arduino website](https://www.arduino.cc/en/Tutorial/Midi)  and you should be done - when you plug in the MIDI cable from the arduino's MIDI connector to the PC the PC should automatically recognize it as a MIDI port and receive MIDI data.
+This didn't work for me and I'm not sure why - if I run into latency problems with my current setup I'll revisit this.

 <insert music keyboard to pc diagram here>